Eurasian collared dove: Description

-The Eurasian collared dove is a medium-sized dove, distinctly smaller than the wood pigeon, similar in length to a rock dove but slimmer and longer-tailed, and slightly larger than the related European turtle dove, with an average length of 32 cm from tip of beak to tip of tail, with a wingspan of 47–55 cm, and a weight of 125–240 g.
-It is grey-buff to pinkish-grey overall, a little darker above than below, with a blue-grey underwing patch.
+It is a medium-sized dove, with an average length of 32 cm from tip of beak to tip of tail, a wingspan of 47–55 cm and a weight of 125–240 g.
+It is grey-buff to pinkish-grey, slightly darker above than below, and with a blue-grey underwing patch.
 The tail feathers are grey-buff above, and dark grey and tipped white below; the outer tail feathers are also tipped whitish above.
-It has a black half-collar edged with white on its nape from which it gets its name.
-The short legs are red and the bill is black.
-The iris is red, but from a distance the eyes appear to be black, as the pupil is relatively large and only a narrow rim of reddish-brown iris can be seen around the black pupil.
-The eye is surrounded by a small area of bare skin, which is either white or yellow.
-The two sexes are virtually indistinguishable; juveniles differ in having a poorly developed collar, and a brown iris.
-The subspecies S. d. xanthocycla differs in having yellow rather than white eye-rings, darker grey on the head and the underparts a slightly darker pink.
+It has a black half-collar edged with white on its nape.

+The short legs are red, and the bill is black.
+The iris is red, but from a distance the eyes appear to be black, as the pupil is relatively large; a narrow rim of reddish-brown iris surrounds the black pupil.
+The eye is surrounded by a small area of bare skin, either white or yellow.
+The two sexes are identical; juveniles only differ in having a poorly developed collar, and a brown iris.

-The song is a three-syllable goo-GOO-goo, with stress placed on the second syllable.
-The Eurasian collared dove also makes a harsh loud screeching call lasting about two seconds, particularly in flight just before landing.
-A rough way to describe the screeching sound is a hah-hah.
+The Eurasian collared dove's call is a three-syllable goo-GOO-goo, with stress placed on the second syllable.
+It also makes a harsh loud screeching call chrrai-chrrai lasting about two seconds, particularly in flight just before landing.

-Eurasian collared doves cooing in early spring are sometimes mistakenly reported as the calls of early-arriving common cuckoos and, as such, a mistaken sign of spring's return.
+Eurasian collared doves cooing in early spring are sometimes mistakenly reported as the calls of early-arriving common cuckoos.

+Although the average lifespan is 3 years in the wild, the oldest age for an individual ever documented was over 13 years, 8 months old.